Gerstner Family Foundation

 Overview

-The Gerstner Family Foundation was established in 1989 by Louis V. Gerstner, Jr., former chairman and CEO of IBM Corporation.
-With over $100 million in assets and having distributed more than $300 million in grants since inception, the foundation focuses on four primary program areas: biomedical research, education, environmental sustainability, and emergency assistance through its Helping Hands program.
+The Gerstner Family Foundation was established in 1989 by Louis V. Gerstner, Jr. (1942-2025), former chairman and CEO of IBM Corporation.
+With $158 million in assets (per 2023 990 filing) and having distributed more than $300 million in grants since inception, the foundation focuses on four primary programme areas: biomedical research, education, environmental sustainability, and emergency assistance through its Helping Hands programme.
 The foundation operates as a private independent foundation and maintains a highly selective, invitation-only approach to grantmaking.
-Their geographic focus centers on New York City, Boston, and Palm Beach County, though they occasionally support initiatives in other locations.
-The foundation emphasizes building strong partnerships with a select group of organizations rather than responding to broad, open applications.
+Their geographic focus centres on New York City, Boston, and Palm Beach County, though they occasionally support initiatives in other locations.
+The foundation emphasises building strong partnerships with a select group of organisations rather than responding to broad, open applications.

 Funding Priorities